yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-05/demo/README.md

-# Demos: Block 1 DSA & Design
+# Demos: Block 1 - DS&A, Designs, Comp Sci, Recap

 ### Bitmaps  (`demo/bitmap-demo.js`)
 Use this demo as the students final prep for the end of block project - Bitmap Transformer